By Caroline Barlott, Eliza Barlow, Michael Ganley, Tom Ndekezi, Cory Schachtel, Katrina Turchin, Tim Querengesser | July 2, 2021

 The mayor’s job is to spend time with councillors and build collaboration, he adds, and here you must read between the lines.
 That “has not been happening for the last decade,” he says.

 “I think we’ve got to get back to that place where the government of Edmonton is more of a servant rather than the master,” Oshry says.
 “We’ve got to bring back a source of pride in the city and I think that’s been lacking over the last few years.
 My vision is for Edmonton to be a well-run, prosperous and attractive city.
 I’m really doing this to give back to the city, and it sounds a bit hokey, I get that.
-But there needs to be a refresh on
+But there needs to be a refresh on the vision.”

 The campaign worker takes my name and number but I don’t expect to hear back from city councillor and third-time mayoral candidate Mike Nickel.
 He launched his campaign via Facebook Live in late January and did not take questions from reporters.
 I already sent two emails and left two phone messages requesting an interview for this story… crickets.